-Ethan Zuckerman is director of the Center for Civic Media at MIT, and a principal research scientist at MIT's Media Lab.
-He is the author of “Rewire: Digital Cosmopolitans in the Age of Connection”, published by W.W.
+Ethan Zuckerman is the director of the Center for Civic Media at MIT and a principal research scientist at MIT's Media Lab.
+He is the author of “Rewire: Digital Cosmopolitans in the Age of Connection,” published by W.W.
 Norton in June 2013.
 With Rebecca MacKinnon, Ethan co-founded international blogging community Global Voices.
-Ethan's research focuses on issues of internet freedom, civic engagement through digital tools and international connections through media.
-He blogs at http://ethanzuckerman.com/blog and lives in the Berkshire Mountains of western Massachusetts.
+Ethan's research focuses on issues of internet freedom, civic engagement through digital tools, and international connections through media.
+He blogs at https://ethanzuckerman.com/blog and lives in the Berkshire Mountains of western Massachusetts.

 Fluent in Mandarin Chinese, MacKinnon worked as a journalist for CNN in Beijing for nine years and was Beijing Bureau Chief and Correspondent from 1998-2001, then served as CNN’s Tokyo Bureau Chief and Correspondent from 2001-03.
 From 2004-06 she was a Research Fellow at Harvard’s Berkman Center for Internet and Society, where she began her ongoing research and writing about the Chinese Internet.